mramshaw/Microservices/README.md

 The general point is that all of these testing efforts are reduced by smaller deployments (it may be necessary to release deployments more frequently to compensate for their smaller size and scope).

+#### Security Testing

+[Sometimes called DevSecOps.]

+One of the advantages of a continuous build or CI/CD pipeline is that security can be added to this pipeline, both in terms of vulnerability scanning (Snyk) as well as application security tests (probably best built into the regular tests).